GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

 In Chrome, when `.show()` method is called, the Payment Request API displays a browser native UI called the "Payment Request UI".
 This UI allows users to choose a payment app, shipping options and delivery address, and payer's contact information.
-After pressing the "Continue" button in the Payment Request UI, the selected payment app is launched.
+After pressing the **Continue** button in the Payment Request UI, the selected payment app is launched.

 <figure class="w-figure">